-We can all agree that having your hair fall out can be the breaking point during menopause…
+We can all agree that having hair loss can be the breaking point during menopause…

 Sometimes hair loss is the first visual sign of menopause.
 It can be devastating as a woman’s hair is part of her femininity, sexuality, and individual style.

 Luckily it can be treated.
-But first, you must understand how and why it happens…
+But first, we must understand how and why it happens…

 What is hair really made of?

 Hair is mostly made of keratin.
 It is a protein which can also be found under the nails, as well as on the outer layer of the skin.
 The part of the hair that we can see above the scalp is actually dead tissue from the hair follicles.
 The part that we see is called the hair shaft.

 What is considered normal hair growth?